 - Demonstrate an ability to apply engineering and scientific principles and techniques towards the practical application of geophysical methods.

-- Demonstrate the skills necessary to enter the geophysical exploration industry, contribute at the professional level and be successful throughout their careers.
+- Demonstrate the skills necessary to enter the geophysical industry, contribute at the professional level and be successful throughout their careers.

 Graduates of the Geophysical Engineering Program will have demonstrated:

 - An ability to apply knowledge of mathematics, science, and engineering.

 - An ability to design and conduct experiments, as well as to analyze and interpret data.